Jets’ Darnold eager to play, not worried about taking hits

 That combination of errors so far has affected the entire operation of the offense, from Le’Veon Bell and the running backs to the wide receivers and tight ends.
 The Jets rank last in the NFL in total offense.

 Darnold now is being looked at by some as a savior of sorts, someone who’ll immediately get everything back on track.
+The 22-year-old quarterback is keeping things in perspective.

 “For me, it’s all about staying within myself,” he said.
 “Not doing too much.”